 I have often joked that the Indians got a bum deal when it comes to use of their identifier.
-Thanks to the misidentification of the people of the Caribbean with the people of India way back in 1492, the world ‘Indian’ is applied to the natives peoples of the Western Hemisphere and efforts to replace that word with ‘Native American’ or ‘indigenous peoples’ has failed.
+Thanks to the misidentification of the people of the Caribbean way back in 1492, the world ‘Indian’ is applied to the natives peoples of the Western Hemisphere and efforts to replace that word with ‘Native American’ or ‘indigenous peoples’ has failed.
 ‘Indian’ is linked with ‘Cowboy’ and now we’re stuck with it.

 But, at least the Indians had plenty of fellow Indians to pursue the issue and they’d always be part of that vast group that the British writer Paul Johnson referred to as ‘half-mankind’ meaning the Chinese and Indians who together made up half of the people on earth.

 There is something truly fascinating about the demographic change that is now sweeping the world and leading to a place humanity has never been, at least not in living or historical memory.
-The growth of the world population has slowed, is about to stop if it hasn’t already, and then, inevitably, will begin to fall.
+The growth of the world population has slowed and is about to stop if it hasn’t already.
+Then, inevitably, the human population will begin to fall.

 This decline has been noted for years and has been predicted, but now it’s coming faster than ever, and India’s release of demographic data confirms that even in what was once the most fecund society on earth, the urge to limit childbirth has arrived.
 Whatever the impulse is, or the reason, it’s the most powerful force on earth because nothing, not war or disease, has caused the population of the earth to fall in thousands of years.
 And yet, here it is.